microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSGroup.md

 This example demonstrates how to retrieve AssignedLabels and DisplayName property values for all groups.

-This example demonstrates how to retrieve AssignedLabels and DisplayName property values for all groups.

 AssignedLabels group property retrieved only by Select parameter.